But what about the Web pages that are dynamic? For example:

 In all of these cases, the Web server is not simply "looking up a file."
 It is actually processing information and generating a page based on the specifics of the query.
 In almost all cases, the Web server is using something called CGI scripts to accomplish this feat.
 CGI scripts are a topic unto themselves, and are described in the HowStuffWorks article How CGI Scripting Work.

-For more information on Web servers and related topics, check out the links on the next page.
+For more information on Web servers and related topics, check out the links below.